Course Development Grants

 Course Development Grant Guidelines

 Note: the Course Development Grants program is currently on hold.
-IDRH is currently working on developing a Certificate in Digital Humanities.
+IDRH is currently working on developing a Certificate in Digital Humanities and other efforts to advance course instruction in digital humanities.
 We will update information here when the program resumes.

 As part of an effort to develop an interdisciplinary palette of courses in digital humanities (and an eventual certificate program) at KU, the Institute for Digital Research in the Humanities is offering a $1000 stipend to tenured and tenure-track faculty who develop a new course in the digital humanities or add significant DH components to an existing course.